sdtemple/flare-hapibd-beagle-pipelie/README.md

     - See the `change:` settings
 4. `snakemake -c1 -n`
     - This is a dry run to see what will be run
-5. `nohup snakemake -c1 --latency-wait 300 --keep-going --cluster "" --configfile your.analysis.arguments.yaml --jobs XXX &`
+5. `nohup snakemake -c1 --latency-wait 300 --keep-going --cluster " [your command]  " --configfile your.analysis.arguments.yaml --jobs XXX &`
     - Other useful `snakemake` commands
         - `--rerun-incomplete`
         - `--rerun-triggers mtime`